 The Summer Institute is a unique opportunity to gain the critical research skills needed to plan, propose, and execute a research proposal.
-The intensive 6-week training program gives busy professionals insight into research design and proposal development.
-The program consists of two full-credit courses, detailed below.
+The intensive 3-week training program gives busy professionals insight into research design and proposal development.
+The program consists of one full-credit course, detailed below.

 The course is intended to enhance scientific writing skills, including manuscripts and proposals.
 Students are expected to produce a grant proposal based on their research interests by the end of the course.

-Applicants should submit their CV and transcript (PhD or MD) to Diane Schlacter by April 1, 2014.
+Applicants should submit their CV and transcripts to Diane Schlacter by April 1, 2016.
 If accepted, applicants will receive instructions for applying to be a non-degree student.
 Materials can be emailed or mailed to:

 Brown University MPH Program